We, your church family, are here for you...

 (Baptisms, Weddings, Reaffirmation of Marriage Vows, Funerals)

 Special services for individual members of COS can be arranged in consultation with the clergy.
-If you desire to plan such a service at COS, please contact the Church Office for the customary (guidelines) for the particular service.
-Please be aware that such services are not offered for non-members.
+If you desire to plan such a service at COS, please contact the Church Office at firstname.lastname@example.org the customary (guidelines) for the particular service.
+Be aware that such services are not offered for non-members.
 Also be aware that the date and time of such services should be arranged with the clergy before confirming with reception halls or area funeral homes.